thewca/wca-regulations/wca-regulations.md

 ## <article-F><clock><clocksolving> Article F: Clock Solving

 - F1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
-- F2) The judge places the scrambled puzzle onto the mat in a standing position.
-    - F2a) The organization team may enforce using a stand for the puzzle to prevent it from falling before the start of the attempt.
+- F2) The organization team may enforce using a stand for the puzzle to prevent it from falling before the start of the attempt.
 If such stands are used, the organization team should make an announcement before the round starts.
-        - F2a1) The judge must remove the stand from the mat immediately after the competitor removes the puzzle from it.
-- F3) At the end of the inspection period, the competitor places the puzzle in a standing position.
-Penalty: disqualification of the attempt (DNF).
+- F3) The competitor may change the state of the pins during the inspection.
+These changes are not counted as moves.
-    - F3a) The competitor must not change the positions of any pins from their scrambled positions before the start of the solve.
+- F4) The competitor must not change the state of any inner clock faces in the puzzle during the inspection.
 Penalty: disqualification of the attempt (DNF).

 ## <article-H><multiple-blindfolded><multipleblindfoldedsolving> Article H: Multi-Blind Solving